ltorres97/One_Shot_Siamese_Network_Low_Data_Drug_Discovery/README.md

 ## Authors

- - Luis H. M.Torres is with Department of Informatics Engineering (DEI), Center for Informatics and Systems of the University of Coimbra (CISUC), University of Coimbra, Coimbra, Portugal
+ - Luis H. M.Torres, Department of Informatics Engineering (DEI), Center for Informatics and Systems of the University of Coimbra (CISUC), University of Coimbra, Coimbra, Portugal;
 E-mail: luistorres@dei.uc.pt
--  Joel P. Arrais is with Department of Informatics Engineering (DEI), Center for Informatics and Systems of the University of Coimbra (CISUC), University of Coimbra, Coimbra, Portugal
+-  Joel P. Arrais, Department of Informatics Engineering (DEI), Center for Informatics and Systems of the University of Coimbra (CISUC), University of Coimbra, Coimbra, Portugal;
 E-mail: jpa@dei.uc.pt
-- Bernardete Ribeiro is with Department of Informatics Engineering (DEI), Center for Informatics and Systems of the University of Coimbra (CISUC), University of Coimbra, Coimbra, Portugal
+- Bernardete Ribeiro, Department of Informatics Engineering (DEI), Center for Informatics and Systems of the University of Coimbra (CISUC), University of Coimbra, Coimbra, Portugal;
 E-mail: bribeiro@dei.uc.pt